 - Place the baking sheet in the oven and reduce the heat to 240F/120C.
 Bake for 1 ½ hour.
 During the baking time DO NOT OPEN THE OVEN or the meringue will fall flat.

-- When the time is up, turn off the oven and open the oven door slightly (maybe around an inch), stick a wooden spoon to keep the oven door open until the meringue is completely cooled and that might take up to two hours.
+- When the time is up, turn off the oven and open the oven door slightly ( around an inch), stick a wooden spoon to keep the oven door open until the meringue is completely cooled and that might take up to two hours.

 - The outside of the meringue will be pale white and crispy, the inside will have the look, taste, and texture of marshmallow.

-MAKING THE CREAM
+PREPARING THE CREAM

 - In a cold bowl add the cream and sugar, beat until fluffy and thick.